Kasturi-class corvette: Aircraft

-The Kasturi class has a helideck aft suitable for the Malaysian Navy's Super Lynx 300 and Fennec helicopters.
+The Kasturi class has a helideck aft suitable for the Royal Malaysian Navy's Super Lynx 300 and Fennec helicopters.
 Lacking a hangar, it does not carry an embarked helicopter.
 According to support future mission it will be fitted with hand-launched UAV system as Schiebel has been selected.

 Service Life Extension Program (SLEP)

-In August 2009, a Service Life Extension Program (SLEP) was awarded to Boustead Heavy Industries Corporation to overhaul the aging corvettes, with work to be carried out locally at the Boustead Naval Shipyard in Lumut.
-By this time, KD Kasturi had reportedly not been operational since 2007, and it would eventually take almost seven years for her to resume operational status in early 2014.
+In August 2009, a Service Life Extension Program (SLEP) was awarded to Boustead Heavy Industries Corporation to overhaul the aging corvettes with work to be carried out locally at the Boustead Naval Shipyard in Lumut.
+By this time, KD Kasturi had reportedly not been operational since 2007 and it would eventually take almost seven years for her to resume operational status in early 2014.
 KD Lekir remained in active duty until the SLEP work on her began in October 2011 and was completed in November 2014.
 The SLEP is estimated to have extended the corvettes' service life by around 15 years.

 Despite the work being incomplete on KD Lekir at that time, both ships participated in the search for the missing Malaysia Airlines Flight 370 in March 2014.